ciyang05/A3-LinkedList/A3-simple/README.md

 Kudos/shout-out to particularly helpful members of the class or teaching staff:

-Any references used besides JavaDoc and course materials:
+Any references used besides JavaDoc and course materials: GeeksforGeeks

 If you used AI, please describe how and the interaction between AI and your understanding of this assignment and specifically the related data structures and algorithms: